oroochristopher-stack/bank-customer-risk-segmentation/README.md

 ## Data Engineering & Integrity
 Analysis is performed in Google BigQuery to simulate a cloud-native environment.

+Secure Connection: Successfully architected a Python-to-BigQuery bridge using OAuth 2.0 tokenization.
+Implemented explicit project-scoping to ensure data governance and billing accuracy.

+Data Residency: All processing is restricted to the 'US' multi-region to ensure alignment with project-specific cloud architecture.

 Upon ingesting the raw CSV into Google BigQuery, I identified that the Auto-detect schema incorrectly flagged certain numerical columns (person_emp_length, loan_int_rate) as nulls due to source formatting.

 My Solution: Instead of manually editing the source CSV, I built a SQL Cleaning Layer using SAFE_CAST and COALESCE.
 This ensures the analysis is reproducible and ready for production-scale data.